 In short, this means the more mining, the more secure system.

 Does it worth the game?

-It depends on many factors, but those essential are basically two: overhead expenses and revenue generated.
+It depends on many factors, but those essential are basically two: overhead expenses and revenue.

-First, like in any enterprise or business, you should consider they expenses you are liable to in bitcoin mining.
+First, like in any enterprise or business, you should consider the expenses you are liable to in bitcoin mining.

 As you need a sophisticated pool of computers, you have to figure out electricity costs.
 To work properly, they need a significant amount of power.

 Moreover, not all computers and machines can mine Bitcoin.
 Some can mine various types of cryptocurrency.
 Others not.
-You should consider he cost of this machinery when finishing these calculations.
+You should consider the cost of this machinery when finishing these calculations.

-Therefore, Bitcoin miners have to consider the cost of technology and equipment and weigh this against the amount of money they are making.
+Therefore, Bitcoin miners have to consider the cost of technology and equipment and weigh this against the money they are making.